 Financial Aid Warning: Financial Aid Warning occurs the first semester following when the cumulative grade point average is less than 2.0 and/or cumulative pace is less than 67% for any semester.
 The Director of Financial Aid also reserves the right, through professional judgment, to place a student on Financial Aid Warning.
 There is no need to appeal financial aid warning.
 Students will receive financial aid for one additional semester while on warning; this includes student loans.
-If, by the end of the semester warning, a student is not meeting satisfactory academic progress, the student will be placed on financial aid suspension.
+If, by the end of the warning semester, a student is not meeting satisfactory academic progress, the student will be placed on financial aid suspension.
 There is no warning period for exceeding the max time frame.

-Financial Aid Suspension: If, after being on financial aid warning, a student has a cumulative grade point average less than 2.0 and/ or a cumulative completion rate less than 67% they will be placed on Financial Aid Suspension.
+Financial Aid Suspension: If, after being on financial aid warning, a student has a cumulative grade point average less than 2.0 and/or a cumulative completion rate less than 67% they will be placed on Financial Aid Suspension.
 If a student can no longer mathematically complete the program within the max time frame for their program they will be placed on financial aid suspension.
 Students on Financial Aid suspension may continue to enroll at Grayson College at their own expense.
-Students may regain their eligibility for financial aid by raising their GPA and/ or Pace.
+Students may regain their eligibility for financial aid by raising their GPA and/or Pace.
+In some cases, they may regain eligibility when moving from one degree plan to a higher degree plan.
+Ex: Certificate to an Associate's or from an Associate's to a Bachelor's degree.
+A student may also file an appeal to regain eligibility.

 Appeal Process: Students placed on financial aid suspension may have the right to appeal due to mitigating circumstance(s) that affected the student's progression toward the successful completion of their program of study.
-Information regarding the appeal process can be found online at https://www.grayson.edu/FinancialAid/satisfactory-academic-progress.html
+Information regarding the appeal process can be found online on the Satisfactory Academic Progress web page. (grayson.edu/FinancialAid/satisfactory-academic-progress.html)

-Academic Fresh Start: Students who apply and receive approval for Academic Fresh Start for GC's Office of Admissions and Records does not exempt them from meeting all three components of satisfactory academic progress for financial aid at Grayson College.
-All courses will be considered in the calculations for satisfactory academic progress components for financial aid including fresh start.
+Academic Fresh Start: Students who apply and receive approval for Academic Fresh Start from GC's Office of Admissions and Records are not exempt from meeting all three components of satisfactory academic progress for financial aid at Grayson College.
+All courses will be considered in the calculations for satisfactory academic progress components for financial aid, including fresh start.
 Cumulative GPA, cumulative attempted, and cumulative earned hours will not be recalculated for satisfactory academic progress.